avinet/k8s-deploy/README.md

 # @avinet/k8s-deploy

-This is a deployment tool for Kubernetes clusters that support simple variable substitution in the style of Github Actions (`${{ scope.MY_VARIABLE }}`).
+This is a deployment tool for Kubernetes clusters that supports simple variable substitution in the style of Github Actions (`${{ scope.MY_VARIABLE }}`).

 ## Why should I use this?